 I’ll admit it, I’ve had some terrible experiences with edibles; more times than I’d like to admit.
 In fact, so many times I swore I would never do them again.

 “I am never doing edibles again!” is usually my go to phrase I use to control my extreme anxiety and paranoia; using it to help ground myself.
 When over doing edibles, the only thing you can do is try to stay calm and not panic, and know, in the back of your mind, this shall pass.
-This experience is all too familiar, happening to thousands of Americans, their first time trying cannabis; and they vow to never do it again.
+This experience is all too familiar, happening to thousands of Americans, their first time trying cannabis; and they vow just as I do; to never do it again.

 I had been dealing with acute insomnia, where I was unable to fall asleep.
 Usually falling asleep around 2 am and staying asleep for about 4 hours, only to wake up at 6am, tossing and turning, unable to go back to sleep.
 Anyone been there?

 Why eat edibles instead of smoking?
 Why would you even risk another bad experience?
 Well, smoking cannabis still comes with all the negative properties of smoke.
 If you have a weaker immune system because of an ailment you may have, the last thing you want to do in absorb anything besides clean air through your lungs.
 But, when you eat cannabis it lasts longer usually 4–8 hours instead of 2–3 when smoked.
-For me, it offers more relief and our patients in the past say it had helped them relieve symptoms of arthritis deeper into their bodies where a topical creams just couldn’t reach.
+For me, it offers more relief and our customers in the past say it had helped them relieve symptoms of arthritis deeper into their bodies where a topical cream just couldn’t reach.

 Understanding cannabis and all of its little subtleties won’t be learned over night, heck, we are still learning so much about this plant everyday.
 We have just barely scratched the surface and it’s an exciting time for cannabis.
 But what we do know is more than enough to keep us from having preventable, terrible experiences.